 “The Heart of American Darkness: Savagery, Civility, and Murder on the Eve of the American Revolution”

-Join in welcoming the new Patrick Henry Writing Fellow to Washington College.
 Parkinson will introduce his work-in-progress, The Heart of American Darkness.
-The book investigates a 1774 massacre, telling a story of rising empire, of exploitation and cruelty, of a strange river and fertile valley.
+The book investigates a 1774 massacre, telling a story of a rising empire, of exploitation and cruelty, of a strange river and fertile valley.
 Parkinson is associate professor of history at Binghamton University and author of *The Common Cause: Race, Nation, and the Consequences of Unity in the American Revolution, which won the James A. Rawley Prize for the best book on U.S. race relations.
-During his yearlong stay in Chestertown, he will work on the book and teach a Washington College course.